NannyML/nannyml/docs/glossary.rst

         In the absence of targets performance in the analysis period can be estimated.

         You can read more about Data Periods in the :ref:`relevant data requirements section<data-drift-periods>`.

+    Error
+        The error of a statistic on a sample is defined as the difference between the value of the observation and the true value.
+        The sample size can sometimes be 1 but is usually bigger.
+When the error consists only of the effects of sampling we call it :term:`sampling error<Sampling Error>`.

     Estimated Performance
         The performance the monitored model is expected to have as a result of the :term:`Performance Estimation` process.